hfonseca2177/TowerDefense/README.md

 - **Grid System** - I could have use Tile Map grid system for example as base but I wanted to do a slim version but still expandable
 - **Navmesh** - PoC navmesh - tested possibility of using navmesh.
 I wanted to give it a try to see if the movement would be more organic.
 Also try not to reinvent the wheel.
-I checked what pathfinding algorithm Unity uses, which is the A* (star) , the one that is most commonly used and have better performance I felt like some pathfinding algorithms can cause a too straight route.
+I checked what pathfinding algorithm Unity uses, which is the A* (star) , the one that is most commonly used and have fair performance I felt like some pathfinding algorithms can cause a too straight route.
 Thats the case like in the game Fieldrunners is too mechanical and flat movement.
  Although it was a quick implementation.
 If not balanced or the spawning is too intense, they can start getting stuck on each other if not killed faster enough.
 A grid shaped navmesh  baked could be used to improve the behavior.
 The Navmesh still can be used for Air unity.
 - **Balance** - Created a spreadsheet to simulate some data about the waves, enemys, score, Towers - the system will consist a summon cost per wave that will be fulfilled by summoning random enemies with specific costs and implement a exponential progression (Growth) https://docs.google.com/spreadsheets/d/1nr-SldvAJsId-6262lTEuEvSknqsuxypzJ87Age02sg/edit?usp=sharing